LegnaPetiteTour/miktos-documentation/ARCHITECTURE.md

 ## Overview

-Miktos is an AI-first creative platform designed for 3D animation and content generation.
-The platform consists of multiple interconnected components that work together to provide a seamless creative workflow experience.
+Miktos is a specialized Blender AI bridge designed for professional 3D content creation through natural language commands.
+The platform consists of multiple interconnected components that work together to provide intelligent automation of Blender workflows.

 ## System Architecture